Sunway Logo

 Health

 You should consult your doctor for up-to-date medical information pertaining to the country you are travelling to well before departure.
 We recommend that you carry a First Aid kit and hand sanitizers / antibacterial wipes as well as a full supply of any personal medical requirements.
+Always carry your prescription medication in original packaging with your doctor's prescription and ensure your medication is legal in Japan.
 In Asia, you will not find the same drugs as you get at home.
 Please be aware that sometimes we are in remote areas and away from medical facilities.
 Also note that for legal reasons our Leaders are prohibited from administering any type of drug including headache tablets, antibiotics, etc. When selecting your trip please carefully read the brochure and itinerary and assess your ability to cope with our style of travel.
 Please refer to the Physical and Culture Shock ratings for trip specific information.
 G Adventures reserves the right to exclude any traveller from all or part of a trip without refund if, in the reasonable opinion of the CEO, they are unable to complete the itinerary without undue risk to themselves and/or the rest of the group.

 Meals